Libertree/libertree/INSTALLATION.md

 If the suite does not pass, the installation has some issues that need to be worked out.

+### Connecting Libertree to a local XMPP server

+The Libertree backend is designed as an XMPP server component and should work with any popular XMPP server implementation.
+To add Libertree services to your XMPP server refer to the section about server components in your XMPP server's documentation.
+Make sure that the component secret and domain in the backend configuration file match the values specified in your XMPP server's component configuration.

+Remember to change the component secret from "secret" to something else.

+This is an example component configuration for Prosody:

+    Component "libertree.myserver.net"
+    	component_secret = "the-component-secret"

 ## Frontend

 As the libertree user: